 Wu et al. (2022) performed a prospective cohort study at a single center comparing the efficacy of Alcian blue staining to the MolecuLight i:X for biofilm detection in hard to heal wounds.
-A total of 53 participants were enrolled into the study after informed consent.
+A total of 53 participants were enrolled into the study.
 All study participants received wound evaluations and conservative sharp debridement by a plastic surgeon at their first outpatient clinic visit.
 Participants were then re-evaluated every 2 weeks for at least 90 days.
 Wound evaluations included an examination and recording of relevant wound characteristics to include microbiological wound culturing, modified wound blotting with Alcian blue staining protocol, wound bacterial florescence imaging (MolecuLight i:X), and standard wound imaging.
-Microbiological wound cultures were performed using the Levine method and were obtained before debridement.
-Wu et al. (2022) found that 40 (75.5%) cases yielded positive wound culture results, 44 (83%) cases yielded positive wound blotting results, and 19 (35.8%) cases showed positive bacterial fluorescence.
-Wu et al. (2022) noted that the detection mechanism of the MolecuLight i:X is based on detection of bacterial florescence within biofilm itself rather than the presence of biofilm.
+Forty (75.5%) cases yielded positive wound culture results, 44 (83%) cases yielded positive wound blotting results, and 19 (35.8%) cases showed positive bacterial florescence.
+The detection mechanism of the MolecuLight i:X is based on detection of bacterial florescence within biofilm itself rather than the presence of biofilm.
 This creates the potential for false negatives when the biofilm has insufficient bacterial load for detection via florescence imaging.
 Additionally, the MolecuLight i:X must be held close to the target wound and the room must be dark, potentially posing a contamination risk compared to traditional wound culturing and wound blotting.

 Le et al. (2021) performed a prospective multicenter controlled study (n=350) from 14 outpatient advanced wound care centers across the United States.
 Wounds underwent assessment for clinical signs and symptoms (CSS) followed by fluorescence imaging (FL).
 Biopsies were collected to confirm total bacterial load.
 Three hundred fifty patients completed the study (138 diabetic foot ulcers, 106 venous leg ulcers, 60 surgical sites, 22 pressure ulcers, and 24 others).
-Results: Around 287/350 wounds (82%) had bacterial loads >10(4) CFU/g, and CSS missed detection of 85% of these wounds.
+Around 287/350 wounds (82%) had bacterial loads >10(4) CFU/g, and CSS missed detection of 85% of these wounds.
 FL significantly increased detection of bacteria (>10(4) CFU/g) by fourfold, and this was consistent across wound types (p < 0.001).
 Specificity of CSS+FL remained comparably high to CSS (p = 1.0).
-FL information modified treatment plans (69% of wounds), influenced wound bed preparation (85%), and improved overall patient care (90%) as reported by study clinicians.
-Innovation: This novel noncontact, handheld FL device provides immediate, objective information on presence, location, and load of bacteria at point of care.
+FL information modified treatment plans (69% of wounds) influenced wound bed preparation (85%) and improved overall patient care (90%) as reported by study clinicians.
+This novel noncontact, handheld FL device provides immediate, objective information on presence, location, and load of bacteria at point of care.
 The authors concluded that the use of FL facilitates adherence to clinical guidelines recommending prompt detection and removal of bacterial burden to reduce wound infection and facilitate healing.
 The study limitations included no randomization or comparison to alternative wound management techniques, prospective assessment, and study results included only a post-assessment survey to assess the impact of FL on treatment plan.